spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

     Team members: It is very important that you are transparent with your manager if you are experiencing significant impact from COVID that has affected your overall performance.
 Managers cannot be mindful of the points above during assessment periods if they are not aware and expectations are not aligned.
 If it is helpful, feel free to use the [COVID Self-Evaluation template](/handbook/total-rewards/benefits/covid-19/#self-evaluation) to facilitate a discussion with your manager.

-* **Will my Growth assessment impact my compensation?**
+* **Will my Growth Potential assessment impact my compensation?**
-    Yes in FY22 both Performance, Growth and Key Talent Assessment can impact your Total Rewards.
+    Yes in FY22 both Performance, Growth Potential, and Key Talent Assessment can impact your Total Rewards.

     If you have any questions, please reach out to your aligned [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division).

 * **How is this different from what we did in the past?** <br>
     * **Talent Assessment Process:** Prior to FY21, GitLab did not have a unified company-wide talent assessment process.
 Some groups leveraged a 9-box format or skill/will matrices, but there was no formal program to support the review of team members.
 With the Performance/Growth process, talent-review cycles take place company-wide twice each year, using the same assessment template. <br>
     * **Changes to the Annual Compensation Review Program:** Prior to FY21, in preparation for the Annual compensation review, managers went through a process to assess team members' knowledge, skills, and abilities, summarized as their *compa group*.
 This was an input to the compensation review program, in addition to location factor changes, and cost of living adjustments.
-Starting FY21, the compa group assessment has been replaced with the Performance/Growth factor.
+Starting FY21, the compa group assessment has been replaced with the Performance/Growth Potential factor.
 Location factor changes will continue to be incorporated into the program.
 As of XXX date, we have removed cost-of-living adjustments. <br>

-### Performance/Growth Communication FAQs
+### Performance/Growth Potential Communication FAQs
 * **Can my performance factor be changed?**
     * After the Talent Assessment closes, the performance factor cannot be changed.
 You should work with your manager to develop a plan to develop your performance for future assessments.
 * **Does this mean I am automatically getting an X% increase in the upcoming Annual Compensation Review?**
-The Performance/Growth Factor is one of the factors considered in the [Annual Compensation review](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review).
+The Performance/Growth Potential Factor is one of the factors considered in the [Annual Compensation review](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review).
 The recommended increases displayed in the handbook are there to ensure company wide consistency.
 The factors taken into account for the Annual Compensation Review are:
     *   Your hire date (new hires hired after October 31st are ineligible for compensation review)
     *   Other compensation increases received over the last year
     *   Timing of promotion and/or role changes